RufusJWB/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 All applicable "Client Error 4xx" or "Server Error 5xx" status codes MAY be used to inform the client about errors.

+A conforming server MUST support DER encoding and SHOULD support JSON and PER encoding.

 ## Header Fields
 {: id="sect-3.4"}

+Depending on the encoding scheme of the PKIMessage the HTTP Content-Type header field MUST be set.

-The Internet Media Type "application/pkixcmp" MUST be set in the HTTP Content-Type header field when conveying a PKIMessage.
+*) For DER encoding the Internet Media Type "application/pkixcmp" MUST be used.
+*) For JSON encoding the Internet Media Type "application/pkixcmp+json" MUST be used.
+*) For PER encoding the Internet Media Type "application/pkixcmp+per" MUST be used.

-The Content-Length header field SHOULD be provided, giving the length of the ASN.1-encoded PKIMessages.
+The Content-Length header field SHOULD be provided, giving the length of the encoded PKIMessages.

 ## Communication Workflow
 {: id="sect-3.5"}